aronovda-spec/family-dishwasher-bot/README.md

-# WhatsApp Dishwasher Bot
+# Telegram Dishwasher Bot

-A comprehensive WhatsApp bot for managing dishwasher queue with turn tracking, punishments, and admin controls.
+A comprehensive Telegram bot for managing dishwasher queue with turn tracking, punishments, and admin controls.

 ## Features